MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/archive-mailboxes/cloud-based-archive-unavailable.md

 search.appverid: MET150
 ---

-# Error (Your archive appears to be unavailable) when you try to access a cloud-based archive mailbox in a hybrid deployment
+# "Your archive appears to be unavailable" error when you try to access a cloud-based archive mailbox in a hybrid deployment

 [!INCLUDE [Branding name note](../../../includes/branding-name-note.md)]